Inventory, bskt : 0

 Lemon guava is available in the late summer and throughout the fall.

 Lemon guavas can be eaten both raw and cooked.
 The pulp from blended guavas is often used to make smoothies or frozen desserts.
 Peel a Lemon guava and slice the flesh to add to tropical fruit salads with pineapple, passion fruit and papaya.
 The sweet flavor of a Lemon guava adds depth to marinades for shrimp or chicken.
 Store Lemon guavas at room temperature for up to 4 days, refrigerate ripe fruit for up to a week.

-People have spotted Lemon Guavas using the Specialty Produce app for iPhone and Android.
+Someone spotted Lemon Guavas using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.